 • Blockbusting is also illegal.

 Anyone who feels he or she has been discriminated against should file a complaint with the U.S. Department of Housing and Urban Development (HUD): 1-800-669-9777 (toll free) or 1-800-927-9275 (TTY).
-Click here for more Fair Housing information from HUD.

 Resources